Back to Glossary

 Typical challenges with inherited property

-- Unequal usage: Some live nearby and use it often, others far away
+• Unequal usage: Some live nearby and use it often, others live far away

 How to succeed with inherited property

 Bungaflow is built for inherited properties.
-With room for 100 users per property, the entire extended family can participate.
+With room for up to 2,500 users per property on Pro, the entire extended family can participate — and you can retire the group chat.

 Manage bookings, expenses and tasks in one place.
 Get started in under a minute.